All posts

 Moving yards is one of the most stressful things a horse owner does.
 Here's how to handle the notice, the logistics, and the first few weeks at a new yard.

 Moving your horse to a new yard is usually the easy part of the process.
-The process of actually doing it — giving notice, managing the logistics, settling in somewhere unfamiliar — tends to be more complicated than it looks from the outside, and often comes wrapped in some combination of relief, guilt, and anxiety.
+Doing it (giving notice, managing the logistics, settling in somewhere unfamiliar) tends to be more complicated than it looks from the outside, and comes wrapped in some combination of relief, guilt, and anxiety.

 This is the full picture of how to move your horse to a new yard: from confirming the space to giving notice to settling in.